stonepros/stone/doc/rbd/qemu-rbd.rst

 .. _RBD caching: ../rbd-config-ref/#rbd-cache-config-settings

-.. index:: Ceph Block Device; discard trim and libvirt
+.. index:: Stone Block Device; discard trim and libvirt

 Enabling Discard/TRIM
 =====================

-Since Ceph version 0.46 and QEMU version 1.1, Ceph Block Devices support the discard operation.
-This means that a guest can send TRIM requests to let a Ceph block device reclaim unused space.
+Since Stone version 0.46 and QEMU version 1.1, Stone Block Devices support the discard operation.
+This means that a guest can send TRIM requests to let a Stone block device reclaim unused space.
 This can be enabled in the guest by mounting ``ext4`` or ``XFS`` with the ``discard`` option.